xiao-yuhan/xiao-yuhan.github.io/_pages/about.md

 - Understand programming norms/idioms/design patterns and be familiar with Git commands.
 - Familiar with multiple programming languages (C++,Python,Matlab) and frameworks (Pytorch,Opencv,Pandas).
 - Able to perform basic embedded development (Linux, ROS/ROS2, STM32) and understand basic hardware and software principles.
-- Understand the fundamentals of ML/DL and be able to use pytorch for machine learning and deep learning training.
+- Understand the fundamentals of ML/DL and be able to use Pytorch for machine learning and deep learning training.
 - Familiar with relevant scientific research drawing tools (e.g. Origin), able to LaTeX to write papers and Markdown syntax to write documents as well.

 ### Software Certificates